 The best time to visit Hanoi is Autumn.
 That fact is, perhaps, unknown to most of the tourists to Hanoi.
 There is hardly any travel blogger would tell you this fact but insiders who have lived in Hanoi long enough to experience all of its different weathers.
 And we are here to assure you that you could get the greatest experience in Hanoi during the months of autumn.

-It can get horribly cold and misty in winter, scorching hot in summer, extremely damp in spring but the balmy weather in autumn makes it the most beautiful and romantic time for travellers to visit Hanoi.
+It can get horribly cold and misty in winter, scorching hot in summer, extremely damp in spring but the balmy weather in autumn makes it the most beautiful and romantic time for travelers to visit Hanoi.

 If you love seeing the leaves change color, enjoying some local autumn specialties such as young green rice, living slowly to appreciate the beauty of life, you definitely should come to Hanoi in autumn.